-visitor information page provides information on the facilities
+visitor information page provides information on the facilities and resources

-For additional questions or concerns please contact
+or concerns please contact

 -- Opening a Visiting Researchers Account

 at Fields invited visitors to Fields are requested to check in with the

 Receptionist to open a members account.
 Building keys and/or an office key

-if assigned, a photocopy code and long-distance
+if assigned, a photocopy code and long-distance code if required.
+Also,

-form if your visit is funded.
+you can pick up a reimbursement claim form if your visit is funded.
 Researchers

-For a computer account please visit Computing Support in office
+For a computer account please visit Computing Support in office 338.

-College Street, 2nd floor
+Street, 2nd floor